Wingo206/Mr-Pizza/README.md

 Directory Structure:
 - server.js: entry point.
 Run "node server.js" from the Mr-Pizza/ directory.
 - lib: backend code.
 - public: files which are accessable for the frontend to request.
-Eg: front-end script, css, images that display on the webpages.
+Eg: html files, front-end script, css, images that display on the webpages.
 - routes: files that specify how to route api calls and fetching resources.
-- views: HTML files

 routing:
 - api routes eg: "/stores/72/delete" -> routes to a function being run